mkvande/5346Fall2018/README.md

 # 5346Fall2018
-Stuff for the DH seminar
+Materials and downloads for students in my fall 2018 DH seminar